sbamihan/build/kafka-nodejs-tutorial/README.md

   npm run consumer
   ```

- If event is published using `/events` POST endpoint, you will see message coming through, and I will print  message which meets conditions (has overseas travel history and temperature is great than or equal to 36.9)
+ If event is published using `/events` POST endpoint, you will see message coming through and will print message which meets conditions (has overseas travel history and temperature is great than or equal to 36.9)

   ![](screenshots/consumer.png "consumer")